-Treatment for participants consists of: assessment and treatment planning, individual and/or group counseling for substance use and other issues, regular attendance at community self-help support meetings, and assistance with meeting individual participant needs, such as; education, life skills, parenting, financial and employment issues.
+Treatment for participants consists of: assessment and treatment planning, individual and/or group counseling for substance use and other issues, regular attendance at community self-help support meetings, and assistance with education, life skills, parenting, financial and employment issues.

 Positive reinforcement is provided for compliance in the program.
 Sanctions and therapeutic interventions will be imposed in response to non-compliance.